gunmetal/gunmetal/README.md

 The initial release of Gunmetal to the Maven Central Repo is anticipated for the 3rd quarter of 2013.

 Where's the user guide and javadoc??
 It's coming, just give us a little time.

+*For Spring IoC fanboys*:
+Gunmetal is approximately infinity times faster than old-man Spring and requires 1/1000th the amount of boiler-plate.
+If a few of you will admit that the only feature of Spring you really like is @Transactional, then I will post an example of how to implement @Transactional using Gunmetal.